LUXURY TURKISH GULET CRUISE

 Don’t let the popularity of this bustling city stop you exploring.
 The vibrant, atmospheric nature of this town is part of its charm, enabling you to experience the lively, authentic Turkish culture.

 There are also plenty of smaller, secluded islands scattered around Fethiye, and explore the surrounding local villages.
+Fethiye beach is also a great place for tourists and locals to relax.

 This ancient, deserted town has a rich history to it.
 Kayakoy was once home to Christians, Muslims and Armenians.
 However, once the Christians were forcibly removed to Greece in 1923, the Muslims and Armenians soon followed as they felt the heart of the town had gone.